Swachh Bharat Mission: Reception

 The mission is noted as the world's largest sanitation program.
-It claimed to have provided millions of people access to toilet and brought about a change of behavior towards its usage.
-Many argue that it has not really eliminated open defecation as rapidly as the government claims.
+It claimed to have provided millions of people access to the toilet and brought about a change of behaviour towards its usage.
+Many argue that it has not eliminated open defecation as rapidly as the government claims.
 However, It significantly did accelerate the pace of decline in open defecation.

+As a result of the Swachh Bharath Mission movement, 55 crore people in rural areas changed their behaviour and started using toilets.
+By achieving the objectives of the Swachh Bharath Movement, water and sanitation-related diseases have been reduced significantly.
+Due to the reduction of open defecation (ODF), deaths due to diseases like diarrhoea and malaria have decreased in many villages, children's health and nutrition have improved, and women do not need to wait until dark to defecate.
+Rs.50,000 saved per household in rural India per year through the Swachh Bharat Mission Movement.

 Political sponsorship

 The SBM received political sponsorship from Prime Minister Modi who started talking about sanitation even before he was elected as the Prime Minister.
 He made a call to address the issue in his first address to the nation on the occasion of Independence day in 2014.
 Throughout the mission period, he continued to promote the mission through his speeches and was seen wielding the broom multiple times to clean the streets.
 In 2019, he plogged on a beach in Mamallapuram during his morning walk; he was there to attend the informal summit with Xi Jinping, then-General Secretary of the Chinese Communist Party.
-Other political leaders and public figures including actors and actresses, sports men and women, owners of large business houses were roped in as ambassadors to promote the mission.
+Other political leaders and public figures including actors and actresses, sportsmen and women, owners of large business houses were roped in as ambassadors to promote the mission.

 Allocation of funds

-Constructing toilets became the mission's singular focus, even though the core objectives were elimination of open defecation and improving solid waste management.
+Constructing toilets became the mission's singular focus, even though the core objectives were the elimination of open defecation and the improvement of solid waste management.
 Funds for solid waste management under the mission were diverted towards toilet construction.
 Allocations for other sectors were also drastically reduced.
-Though behavioral change is one of the goals of the mission, only 1% of the mission's outlay was spent on education and awareness.
-Most of the allocation for the category, “information, education and communication”, that was to be used for awareness generation was spent towards print, radio and television advertisements.
-No part of the Central Government's allocation was spent on awareness generation at the grass roots.
+Though behavioural change is one of the goals of the mission, only 1% of the mission's outlay was spent on education and awareness.
+Most of the allocation for the category, "information, education and communication", that was to be used for awareness generation was spent towards print, radio and television advertisements.
+No part of the Central Government's allocation was spent on awareness generation at the grassroots.

-Target driven approach
+Target-driven approach

-The mission was implemented with a target driven approach; villages, districts, towns and cities and even states declared themselves open defecation free (ODF) based on achievement of construction targets.
+The mission was implemented with a target-driven approach; villages, districts, towns cities and even states declared themselves open defecation-free (ODF) based on the element of construction targets.

 The SBM has also been criticized for being subsidy-driven rather than community-driven.